RituPrabhat/Churn_Prediction/README.md

 # Customer Churn Prediction — Full Walkthrough

 This project predicts whether a telecom customer will **churn** (cancel their service) or not, based on their account and usage data.
-This README explains **every step in depth** — not just what was done, but *why*, what each concept means, and the confusions that commonly come up while learning this.

 ---